Quick Take

 There are also differences in sexes when migration occurs.
 For example, males will migrate ahead of females regardless of age or class.

 In addition, females tend to conserve their energy and migrate over shorter distances compared to males.
 However, this is not the only reason.
-Because females are larger, they are more dominant because they have the first bid on resources and force weaker individuals to migrate further.
+Because females are larger, they are more dominant, having first claim on resources and force weaker individuals to migrate further.

 Behavior, Reproduction, and Molting

 Sharp-shinned hawks are very secretive because of the dense vegetation they inhabit, so most of their behavior patterns were deduced during migration.
-Luckily, sharp-shinned hawks are one of the most common sightings during this season, and a lot of information has been captured over the years.
+Luckily, sharp-shinned hawks are one of the most common sightings during this season, and much information has been gathered over the years.

 Diet

-Unlike eagles who swoop in on their prey in the air, sharp-shinned hawks stalk their prey from a tree or dense vegetation.
+Unlike eagles, which swoop down on prey in the open air, sharp-shinned hawks stalk their prey from a tree or dense vegetation.
 Once the animal gets close enough, it will strike.

 In addition, they are skilled hunters who can navigate through dense thickets, but this sometimes comes at a price.
 Speeding through dense vegetation often leads to serious injuries.